AllenInstitute/argschema/docs/user/intro.rst

 Sphinx Documentation
 --------------------
 argschema comes with a autodocumentation feature for Sphnix which will help you automatically add documentation of your Schemas and :class:`argschema.ArgSchemaParser` classes in your project.
 This is how the documentation of the :doc:`../tests/modules` suite included here was generated.

-To configure sphinx to use this function, you must be using the sphnix autodoc module and add the following to your conf.py file
+To configure sphnix to use this function, you must be using the sphnix autodoc module and add the following to your conf.py file

 .. code-block:: python